Convener & Co-founder

 Born and raised in China, Ao Huang is now a second-year PhD student in History at SOAS, University of London.
 Exploring the tensions and interactions between East Asian historical queerness and modern, western understandings of gender and sexualities, his PhD project traces the histories of non-normative gender groups in early modern China and aims to discover new forms of human subjectivities and desires that have been concealed and marginalised by dominant epistemes and historiographies.
 In addition to Chinese history, his research interests also include queer theory, the history of the Chinese diaspora and transnational Chinese sexuality.
 He has recently joined queer/disrupt as a committee member.

 Aleks is an MA student of Comparative Literature at King’s College London.
-His interests include researching trans writing and trans histories.
-Aleks completed his undergraduate degree in Arts and Sciences at UCL, and submitted an interdisciplinary dissertation on trans identity and the poetry of the Polish modernist writer Piotr Odmieniec Włast.
+He is interested in global trans and queer literatures and histories.
+He completed his undergraduate degree in Arts and Sciences at UCL, and submitted an interdisciplinary dissertation on trans identity and the poetry of the Polish modernist writer Piotr Odmieniec Włast.
 As part of queer/disrupt, Aleks provides administrative and video subtitling support.

 Wikke is a third-year PhD student at the Berlin Graduate School Muslim Cultures and Societies, and is affiliated with the Institute for Asian and African Studies at Humboldt University.
 Her research focuses on the experiences of queer Indonesians at the intersections of activism, religion, and everyday life.
 She is broadly interested in queer(ing) religion in Southeast Asia and Europe, mobility theory, media studies, research ethics, and collaborative anthropology.